yellowbrickcode/MCW-Microservices-architecture/Whiteboard design session/WDS student guide - Microservices architecture.md

 ## Abstract and learning objectives

-This whiteboard design session is designed to help attendees gain a better understanding of implementing architectures leveraging aspects from microservices and serverless architectures, by helping an online concert ticket vendor survive the first 5 minutes of crushing load.
-They will handle the client's scaling needs through microservices built on top of Service Fabric, and apply smooth updates or roll back failing updates.
-Finally, students will design an implementation of load testing to optimize the architecture for handling spikes in traffic.
+This whiteboard design session is designed to help you gain a better understanding of implementing architectures that leverage aspects from microservices and serverless architectures by helping an online concert ticket vendor survive the first five minutes of crushing load.
+You will handle the client's scaling needs through microservices built on top of Service Fabric and apply smooth updates or roll back failing updates.
+Finally, you will design an implementation of load testing to optimize the architecture for handling spikes in traffic.

-At end end of this whiteboard design session, you will better be able to design scalable microservices solutions involving Service Fabric and Azure Functions.
+At the end of this whiteboard design session, you will better be able to design scalable microservices solutions involving Service Fabric and Azure Functions.

 ## Step 1: Review the customer case study